Proxy Detection Tool: How It Works and Why It Matters

 This is how it will look from your end.

 As you can see in this test, we detected that this particular IP pointed to a VPN and a data center.
-The fraud score is fairly low because there are many more factors to take into account (note, though, that SEON’s fraud scoring is fully customizable so it can be tweaked to suit your risk appetite).
+The fraud score is fairly low because there are many more factors to take into account (note that SEON’s fraud scoring is fully customizable, so it can be tweaked to suit your risk appetite).

-Here is the same event, where you can see a combination of risk rules relating to the IP, but also the email address:
+Here is the same event, where you can see a combination of risk rules relating to the IP and email address:

 You can get the results via API calls, but also using a simple manual check or even a Google Chrome extension.